-In 2012, Cyprus introduced an "intellectual property box" regime which provides a deduction equal to 80% of income from intellectual property assets and consequently an effective tax rate of less than 2% on such income.
+In 2012, Cyprus introduced an "intellectual property box" regime which provides a deduction equal to 80% of income from intellectual property assets and consequently an effective tax rate of less than 2.5% on such income.
 Gains on disposal are effectively tax exempt.
+The government has announced that the scheme is to be changed following the adoption by the Organisation for Economic Co-operation and Development of the "modified nexus" approach for intellectual property tax regimes, but no details have been announced yet.